• The introduction of the Start –up visa. This visa was first announced in June; and

 • Complex Immigration legislation and translating it into user friendly “need to know” information for business owners and human resource managers.
 We know that you do not want to know the legislative detail; you just want the bottom line of what you need to do to comply with Immigration laws and regulations; and

 • Immediate changes in Immigration laws and visa options, with Entrepreneur Visas due to be terminated, it is a time for a change.
-OTS Solicitors keep up to date with all the Immigration rule changes and new Home Office policy guidance so that business owners can rest easy knowing that their indefinite Leave to remain needs are in safe hands; and
+OTS Solicitors keep up to date with all the Immigration rule changes and new Home Office policy guidance so that business owners can rest easy knowing that their Immigration law needs are in safe hands; and

 How can OTS Solicitors help?